JosiahSiegel/the-cynical-dba/source/_posts/2017-07-07-lazy-windows-cluster-lab.md

       end
     end
   end
 end
 {% endhighlight %}

 ## General Tips:

- * Set `:host_cache: 'off'` within the `user_params.yml` configuration file if you experience poor host disk performance.
+ * Set `:host_cache: 'on'` within the `user_params.yml` configuration file if you experience poor host disk performance.
-   The VMs will use considerably less host OS Cache, but run the risk of *entering an invalid state* due to a decrease in VM performance.
+   This may lead to considerably high host drive activity.
  * If the Windows license has expired, login as the **non-domain** vagrant user and run `extend-trial.cmd` on the desktop.
  * You can access each complete node using logins `<domain name>\administrator` or `<domain name>\vagrant`.